Implementing Views in Java or Scala

 This will first list the complete result for the query and then keep the response stream open, emitting new or updated entries matching the query as they are added to the view.
 The stream does not complete until the client closes it.

-Note: This is not intended as transport for service to service propagation of updates and does not guarantee delivery, for such use cases you should instead publish events to a topic, see Publishing and Subscribing with Actions
+This is not intended as transport for service to service propagation of updates and it does not guarantee delivery.
+For such use cases you should instead publish events to a topic, see Publishing and Subscribing with Actions |

 Query syntax reference